safepay/sensor.fronius/README.md

 The optional PowerFlow URL is ``http://ip_address/solar_api/v1/GetPowerFlowRealtimeData.fcgi``

-### Getting Your System to Report
-If your inverter has a different id than "1" then pass your device ID as "device_id" as per the configuration.

-If you have multiple inverters, set ``scope: System`` as per the configuration below to return summed values for all inverters.

 ### Handling Inverter Offline at Night
 Fronius inverters shut down their API endpoints at night by default.